 Which type of heat pump is best for you?

-There are three main types of heat pumps; air source heat pumps, ground source heat pumps, and water source heat pumps.
+There are quite a few different types of heat pumps, but the most common in Scotland are air source and ground source heat pumps.
 Each has different installation requirements and costs.
 Read our heat pump guide for more information and our myth-busting article, too.

 Our Home Renewables Selector can help you work out if a heat pump or other renewable technology will suit your home.